 Can Morita Therapy For Anxieties Faced by Sensitive and Intense People?

 In my work with sensitive people, the biggest complaint I hear is that traditional anxiety coping strategies do not work for them.
-It is not in their nature to rationalise away their emotions.

 When faced with stressors, sensitive people quickly become paralysed with fear and hopelessness.
 They may over analyse, intellectualise, or self-criticise every aspect of their thoughts and actions.
 They rarely feel soothed by being told there is nothing to worry about.
 If anything, they are likely to stress more and feel more self-conscious about our inability to function as ‘normal’.